-A/N - This story came about because Rain dying sucked!
+A/N - Based on the Resident Evil movie.
+This story came about because Rain dying sucked!
 Rain is too badass to die like that! :P

-SAWP follows the basic storyline of the first movie, with exception that Rain survives.
+SAWP follows the basic storyline of the first movie, with exception that Rain survives and Anise is my amazing lesbian OC.
 "To Follow Her Own Path" is the sequel to this story.
 "What Floats Rain's Boat" is a collection of side-shots that expand on SAWP.
 "The Apocalypse Meets Rain" is a companion piece, set during RE: Apocalypse.

 Blue is the virus.